 Today’s blog is for older children.
-I have one who fits into this category and a lot of the time when we are in restaurants or coffee shops, her go to ‘toy’ is my phone (which I hate and resist most of the time).
-I find it much easier if I have an alternative for her to keep her busy while we wait for food, an airplane or for a shower to pass.
+I have a child who fits into this category and a lot of the time when we are in restaurants or coffee shops, her go to ‘toy’ is my phone (which I hate and resist most of the time).
+I find it much easier if I have an alternative for her to keep her busy while we wait for food, wait in an airplane or wait for a rain shower to pass.

 As with the other two blogs, I’ve kept within 4 parameters when it comes to recommending travel games: